moosecreates/tailtown/docs/ROADMAP.md

 - ✅ Customer accounts with balance and payment history
 - ✅ Sales add-ons and upselling features

+## Analytics & Reporting Notes

+- Revenue totals come from invoices, not reservations.
+Totals sum `Invoice.total` filtered by `issueDate` and `status` not in `CANCELLED`/`REFUNDED`.
+See `services/customer/src/controllers/analytics.controller.ts` (`getDashboardSummary()`, `getSalesByService()`).
+- To see revenue in reports, create invoices for reservations via the UI (New Order) or `POST /api/invoices` in customer-service.
+Linking `reservationId` is recommended.
+- Add-on revenue requires reservation add-ons and invoices associated to those reservations; analytics reads add-on amounts from `reservation.addOnServices` on the invoice’s reservation.
+- Time-period filters use `getDateFilter()` with day/week/month/year/all/custom and operate on invoice `issueDate`.
+- Counts by service/add-on include only currently active items.
 ### Infrastructure
 - ✅ Microservices architecture implementation (Completed August 2025)
   - Customer service (port 4004)